-Awareness is a task of identifying the differences between facts, interpretations, and disparities between thoughts, feelings and actions.
-Goleman (2011) presented three emotional competences under the category of self-awareness, these are: (a) Emotional awareness: recognizing your own emotions and their effects (b) Accurate self-assessment: knowing own strengths and limitations (c) Self-confidence: a strong sense of self-worth and capabilities.
-Two important techniques to develop your self-awareness are: (a) body scan, moving your attention from head (1 min), to face(1 min), to neck and shoulders (1 min), to back (1 min), to front(1 min) and to entire body at once (1 min) and (b) emotional scan (moving your attention to the feelings and thoughts (Chate-Meng, 2012).
+Awareness is the task of identifying the differences between facts, interpretations, and disparities between thoughts, feelings, and actions.
+Goleman (2011) presented three emotional competencies under the category of self-awareness, these are: (a) Emotional awareness: recognizing your own emotions and their effects (b) Accurate self-assessment: knowing your own strengths and limitations (c) Self-confidence: a strong sense of self-worth and capabilities.
+Two important techniques to develop your self-awareness are (a) body scan, moving your attention from head (1 min), to face(1 min), to neck and shoulders (1 min), to back (1 min), to front(1 min) and the entire body at once (1 min) and (b) emotional scan (moving your attention to the feelings and thoughts (Chate-Meng, 2012).
 These are some questions that can facilitate awareness:

 - What thoughts are going through the mind?

 - What body sensations are here right now?